 Even though Prime Minister Babis officially asked him to dismiss the embattled Culture Minister many weeks ago, and that the president is bound to accept it in that case according to the Constitution, President Milos Zeman, himself a former leader of the Czech Social Democratic Party, has refused to comply.

-Social Democrat ministers threaten to resign from government
+Social Democrat ministers threaten to resign from Czech government

 Directly after the meeting, Foreign Minister Tomáš Petříček and Minister of Labour and Social Affairs Jana Maláčová, both from the CSSD, said they were ready to resign from their post.